-Whenever a fire alarm sounds, unless directed otherwise by Wittenberg Police and Security officers and/or personnel of the Springfield Fire Division, residents must evacuate the building until the cause of the alarm has been determined and may not reenter the building until approval has been given from Springfield Fire Division personnel or a Wittenberg Police and Security officer.
+Whenever a fire alarm sounds, unless directed otherwise by Wittenberg Police officers and/or personnel of the Springfield Fire Division, residents must evacuate the building until the cause of the alarm has been determined and may not reenter the building until approval has been given from Springfield Fire Division personnel or a Wittenberg Police officer.

 PULL THE FIRE ALARM AND EVACUATE THE BUILDING:

 - Upon discovering a large, very smoky, or rapid-spreading fire, close the door to the room where the fire is located and immediately sound the building fire alarm by pulling the red alarm pull box and evacuate the building immediately and go to the designated assembly area.

 - Floor Evacuation Plans are posted on each floor of every residence hall.
 Students who live in residence halls should familiarize themselves with the evacuation plan of their residence hall.